A lexicographic section of the braid arrangement and the modified Artin presentation: Braid arrangement and braid monodromy

-In this section by using algorithm explained in Section \ref{sec:b_mo} we give an explicit presentation for the fundamental group of complement of braid arrangement by generators and relations, which is well known to be the pure braid group.
-Notice that to compute the fundamental group of the complexified hyperplane arrangements it sufficies to consider its generic 2-section $\P$, i.e. the complexified line arrangement.
-This is the standard result from Zariski hyperplane section theorem of Lefshetz type (see \cite{HT} for instance).
+In this section, using the algorithm recalled in Section \ref{sec:braid_monod}, we derive an explicit presentation of the fundamental group of the complement of the braid arrangement.
+It is well known that this group is the pure braid group.
+By the Zariski--Lefschetz hyperplane section theorem, it suffices to consider a generic $2$-section $\Pc$ of the arrangement, namely the associated complexified line arrangement.